 Road Safety and Driving

 Road safety is actually one of the biggest practical risks for visitors to New Zealand, and the roads around Taupo deserve particular attention.
 Driving on the wrong side of the road is a leading cause of serious accidents involving international tourists.
+If you’re planning to get around by car, our Taupo transport guide covers the routes and the alternatives.

 Driving in the Taupo Region